• Skip to primary navigation

 3. If you do not have a candy thermometer, you would need to check the timing of your cooking.
 After about 15 to 20 minutes of cooking on very low heat and when you see the consistency of the jam thickening, spoon some onto a plate.
 Let it cool slightly and push with a spoon.
 If you see a skin on the jam such that there are folds as you push the jam, it is ready.

-4. Turn off the heat and let the jam cool completely before spooning it into a glass jar or container.
+4. Turn off the heat and let the jam cool completely before spooning it into a clean jars or container.

-If you know the correct canning process, you can go ahead and can your jam.
-If you do not (like me), you can scoop your jam into a clean and dry glass jar and store the jam in the fridge.
+If you know the correct water bath canning process, you can go ahead and can your jam.
+If you do not (like me), you can scoop your jam into a clean and dry glass jar and store the jam in the fridge as a refrigerator jam.

 • This jam is best made with a ripe pineapple.
 Check out my post here on tips for choosing ripe pineapples.